Pandora1337/GHA/test/Readme.md

 # Non-monitored directory

-Changes/ pushes to this directory will not trigger the GitHub Action
+Changes to this directory will not trigger the GitHub Action